oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/base-kubernetes/KubernetesBaseLabs.md

 On the other hand,  **/smmgt/health/ready** will be mapped to **/health/ready** :  the `$1` is `/` and `$2` is `health/ready`, but the rewrite rule puts a / in front of `$2` thus becoming `/health/ready`)

 Note that it is possible to match multiple paths in the same ingress, and they can forward to different ports, however the re-write target (the updated URL) will be the same structure in both cases.

-The file ingressConfig.yaml defines the ingress rules, the script setupIngress.sh will apply the config for us.
-This will configure the ingress controller with the URL and service processing details.

 </p></details>